flavioamieiro/GameOver/README.md

-This is the base PCB for the add-ons to be developed for Game Over
+Hardware for Game Over project

+[BaseBoard](BaseBoard/) describes the main board, which has an ESP32 and will be the base for the add-ons.

 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.